 - Pay 100% of the medication’s cost out of your own pocket

-If pre-authorization will take too long or the insurance provider denies covering the medication after appeal, consider these 3 tips to get the needed medication right away at a lower cost.
+If pre-authorization takes too long, or the insurance provider denies coverage of the medication after appeal, consider these 3 tips to get the needed medication right away at a lower cost.

 1. Use a prescription discount card

-These free, ready-to-use cards can be used by anyone, whether insured or not, and are accepted at most national pharmacy chains.
+These free, ready-to-use cards are available to anyone, insured or not, and are accepted at most national pharmacy chains.

 These cards can often save up to 80% on prescription medications.

-Medication prices can vary significantly by pharmacy, so cardholders should use price tools to look up savings by their zip code to maximize getting the best deal.
+Medication prices can vary significantly by pharmacy, so cardholders should use price tools to look up savings by zip code to maximize savings.

-For example, Eliquis is one of the most filled Medicare Part D medications, yet not all insurance providers will cover this blood-thinning medication.
+For example, Eliquis is among the most prescribed Medicare Part D medications, yet not all insurance providers cover it.

 2. Manufacturer patient saving programs

 Approvals for these programs are typically instantaneous.
-Then you’ll get a code to share at the pharmacy to get the discount.
+You’ll then receive a code to share at the pharmacy to apply the discount.

 3. Nonprofit patient assistance programs